Best eSIMs for Europe Travel in 2026: Airalo vs Holafly vs Nomad (Honest Comparison)

 Best for: Budget travelers, light-to-moderate data users

 I used their 10GB Eurolink plan while traveling from Madrid to Marseille to Milan by train (roughly 1,200 km total).
-Coverage was stable in cities and decent on most high-speed rail routes.
+Coverage was stable in cities and solid on most high-speed rail routes, with brief drops in rural stretches of southern France.
+In major cities like Berlin and Amsterdam, I consistently connected to 5G networks where available.

 Pros